Zachatoo/obsidian-css-editor/README.md

 # CSS Editor

-This plugin allows you to edit CSS files in Obsidian.
-You can create and edit CSS files in your vault as well as in your `.obsidian/snippets/` directory.
+This plugin allows you to edit CSS files in the `.obsidian/snippets/` directory.
 Works on desktop and mobile!

 ![](media/create-snippet.gif)